-A question is how often these conditions happen in practice.
+A question is whether these conditions are extremely rare or they can be expected to happen in practice.
 The first two conditions are indeed quite common: most heuristics that come from an optimal solution to a relaxation of the problem are indeed consistent; and typical approaches to compute dominance relations in planning are guaranteed to return transitive cost-simulation relations (Torralba and Hoffmann 2015; Torralba 2017).